-The Cambridge Advanced exam is an internationally recognised exam which tests skills of candidates at a level of C1.
-Apart from its recognition in education it also has widespread recognition as a measure of very good English skills in the workplace.
+The Cambridge Advanced exam is an internationally recognised exam which tests the skills of candidates at a level of C1 of the CEFR.
+Apart from its recognition in education it is also widely recognised as a measure of very good English skills for the workplace.

-The exam can be done in the traditional way as a paper exam or as a computer exam.
-All written components take place the same day.
+You can take the Cambridge Certificate in Advanced English in a traditional way, as a paper exam or alternatively as a computer exam.
+All the written parts take place the same day.

 There are five parts to the exam with the Reading and Use of English combined as one single exam.
-Each component is marked separately.
+Nevertheless, each of the parts is marked separately.

-The exam is 1 hour and 30 minutes and combines Reading and Use of English.
-There are 8 tasks.
-Parts 1-4 are the reading tasks and there are four Use of English exercises.
+This exam is 1 hour and 30 minutes and combines Reading and Use of English and there are 8 tasks.
+Of these, four are Use of English exercises and Parts 5-8 are the reading tasks.

-The Writing exam is 1 hour and 30 minutes and consists of two parts.
+The Cambridge Advanced exam in writing is 1 hour and 30 minutes and consists of two parts.
 Part 1 is the mandatory essay question.
-Part 2 has a three writing exercises from which candidates choose one.
-Each exercise has a word limit of 220-260 words.
+Part 2 has three further writing exercises from which candidates choose one.
+A final point is that each exercise has an identical word limit of 220-260 words.

 The listening test is about 45 minutes.
 It consists of 4 parts which candidates will hear twice.
-There is extra time at the end of the exam to copy answer on to the answer sheet.
+There is some extra time at the end of the exam to copy your answers to the answer sheet in the paper exam.
+You have extra time to review your answers in the computer-based exam.
 There are 30 questions in this exam.

 The speaking exam is 15 minutes and generally done in pairs with a partner.
-It can take place the same day as the rest of the exams or some time before or after them, depending on the centre you choose.
-It consists of fours parts and includes some tasks speaking on your own and some tasks in discussion with a partner.
+It can take place the same day as the rest of the exams or some time before or after that, depending on the centre you choose.
+This advanced exam consists of fours parts and includes some tasks where you speak on your own and some tasks are in discussion with a partner.